-If you’re looking for the best cheap smartphones you’ve come to the right place.
-Whether it’s a cheap Android phone, unlocked and at a discount or even a cheap iPhone, we have you covered.
-Devices like the Moto G6, iPhone SE, LG Q7 and many more are affordable and easy to find.
+If you’re looking for the best cheap smartphone we have you covered.
+We’ll detail every device whether that’s a cheap Android phone, unlocked and at a discount or even a cheap iPhones.
+Devices like the Moto G6, iPhone SE, LG Q7 and many more are very affordable and easy to find.

 If you don’t need the latest and greatest, don’t want to sign a 2-year contract or can’t pay over $800 for a smartphone you do have other options.
-In 2018, budget phones rival the best of the best and typically have features were once reserved only for flagship smartphones.
-Whether you’re looking for budget-friendly phones under $100, $200 or even $300 we’ve gathered up the best cheap phones from popular brands, or refurbished and used devices, to deliver a list of the absolute best cheap smartphones you can buy right now.
+These days, budget phones rival the best of the best and typically have features once reserved only for flagship smartphones.
+If you’re looking for budget-friendly phones under $100, $200 or even $300 we’ve gathered a good list from all the popular brands.
+Our list includes refurbished and used devices too, in an effort to deliver you the absolute best cheap smartphones you can buy right now.

 Types of Cheap Phones to Consider